Tray Walker

 Tray Walker (August 5, 1992 – March 18, 2016) was an American professional football player who was a cornerback for the Baltimore Ravens of the National Football League (NFL).
-He played college football for the Texas Southern Tigers, and was drafted by the Ravens in the 4th round of the 2015 NFL draft, ultimately playing only one season with the team before his death.
+He played college football for the Texas Southern Tigers, and was selected by the Ravens in the fourth round of the 2015 NFL draft, ultimately playing only one season with the team before his death.

-Walker died on March 18, 2016, from injuries sustained from a dirtbike accident on Florida streets.
+Walker died on March 18, 2016, from injuries sustained from a dirt bike accident on Florida streets.

-High school career
+Early life

 A native of Miami, Walker attended the city's Northwestern High School, where he played cornerback, punter and goalline receiver for the Bulls, earning honorable mention All-Dade County as a senior.
 Walker was teammates with Teddy Bridgewater and Amari Cooper.
 Unrecognized by recruiting analysts and football scouts, Walker's only scholarship offer came from Texas Southern University.

 College career

 In his true freshman year at Texas Southern, Walker recorded 22 tackles (17 solo), three interceptions (59 return yards) and a career-best 11 deflected passes.

 In his senior year, he earned Second-team All-Southwestern Athletic Conference (2014).